Codivores/blog-tech/ckr55vr8n03lasls18z2n92ug.md

 ## Vite configuration

-Here is the touchy part as we are discovring Vite, so take it as a draft that should be improved later on.
+Here is the tricky part as we are discovering Vite, so take it as a draft that should be improved later on.

 So, let's create a `vite.config.ts` in our project root folder: